Procedure: Academic staff loadings and allowances

 - Incorporation of a performance bonus payment in a staff member’s PDR does not result in automatic approval of a performance bonus request.
 Advice should be sought from the Human Resources Division prior to including a performance bonus payment in a staff member’s contract or PDR.

-- The Senior Manager Remuneration Committee will consider all performance bonus payment requests, with Director, Human Resources the final delegate.
+- The Senior Manager Remuneration Committee will consider all performance bonus payment requests, with the Chief People Officer the final delegate.

 - The performance bonus payment may be paid as a lump sum payment into the staff member’s bank account via payroll, or as a non-monetary benefit such as: